CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Cox's proportional hazard model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lifelines has an implementation of the Cox propotional hazards regression model (implemented in
+lifelines has an implementation of the Cox proportional hazards regression model (implemented in
 R as ``coxph``).
 The idea behind the model is that the log-hazard of an individual is a linear function of their static covariates *and* a population-level baseline hazard that changes over time.
 Mathematically:

 .. math::  \underbrace{\lambda(t | x)}_{\text{hazard}} = \overbrace{b_0(t)}^{\text{baseline hazard}} \underbrace{\exp \overbrace{\left(\sum_{i=1}^n b_i (x_i - \overline{x_i})\right)}^{\text{log-partial hazard}}}_ {\text{partial hazard}}